-The Utilities folder on the ServerWORKS Quick Launch CD-ROM.
+- The Utilities folder on the ServerWORKS Quick Launch CD-ROM.
 Use Quick Launch to create a bootable diagnostics disk.
-To run the diagnostics, insert the diskette and reboot the server.

-The server's MS-DOS partition (if the partition was created during the Quick Launch installation process).
-To run the diagnostics from the hard disk drive, follow the directions in the Readme.txt file.
+To run the diagnostics, insert the diskette and reboot the server. - The server's MS-DOS partition (if the partition was created during the Quick Launch installation process).
+To run the diagnostics from the MS-DOS partition, enter: